Covariant path integrals for quantum fields back-reacting on classical space-time

-with $D_0$ a positive constant.
-While this is not positive semi-definite, we only require it to be positive semi-definite on physical, local degrees of freedom, and this does appear possible\cite{grudka2023renorm,UCLNormPI}.
-Normalisability of the dynamics is tenable in part because the negative eigenvalues correspond to non-dynamical components of the path integral.
+\jono{with $D_\gamma:=D_2G_N^2/c^3$ the dimensionless coupling constant of the theory, and $D_2$ being the diffusion coefficient which was given units of ${kg^2 s m^{-3}}$ in \cite{dec_Vs_diff}.
+It can also be convenient to give both $D_2$ and $D_0$ units of $G_N/c^3$, but since we here saturate the trade-off between $D_2$ and $D_0$ we are left with only one of them.} While $D_{0,\mu \nu \rho \sigma}$ is not positive semi-definite, we only require it to be positive semi-definite on physical, local degrees of freedom.
+We have since shown that this is the case, by showing that the two-point function for the scalar mode\cite{grudka2023renorm} and tensor mode\cite{oppenheim2025tensormode} are positive semi definite kernels.
+It then follows that deviations away from the dynamical equations of general relativity are suppressed. \cite{grudka2023renorm,UCLNormPI}.
+Furthermore, normalisation of the dynamics is tenable in part because the negative eigenvalues correspond to non-dynamical components of the path integral.

-One could concieve of other geometric terms, for example, one could consider various powers of the determinant of $G_{\mu\nu}$ and $T_{\mu\nu}$.
+One could conceive of other geometric terms, for example, one could consider various powers of the determinant of $G_{\mu\nu}$ and $T_{\mu\nu}$.
 On the other hand, if one were to choose a $D_{0,\mu \nu \rho \sigma}$, which was not purely geometric, it either introduces a preferred background or must be made dynamical.
 The former is more suggestive of an effective theory in which one obtains a classical metric by adding in decoherence or tracing out degrees of freedom in some reference frame.
 In the latter case, one should add terms proportional to $D_{0,\mu\nu\rho\sigma} g^{\mu\nu}g^{\rho\sigma}$ and $D_{0,\mu\nu\rho\sigma}g^{\mu\sigma}g^{\nu\rho}$ into the classical part of the action.
 One then needs to ensure that such terms are not in conflict with experiment.

 It is also possible to consider a $D_{0,\mu \nu \rho \sigma}(x,x')$ which is a positive-definite kernel in space-time coordinates $x,x'$ in which case one has stochastic processes which are correlated in space-time, and the CQ interaction terms take the form